 Not that these things aren’t important, they’re just not tasks that you can realistically accomplish over the course of a few months.

-Below you will find solutions that will immediately help your financial situation.
+Below you will find solutions that will immediately help improve your finances.
 I know because I’ve taken every one of these steps in my own life over the past 18 months while we transitioned to single income living.

 Through all of this we managed to increase our net worth by nearly $50,000 this year.
 Apply these steps in your own life over the next few months and you’ll be well on your way to a complete financial makeover.